But knowing when, why, and where to use them is another story.

 Setting up your location extensions takes a bit more work than your average ad extension because it requires you to link your Google My Business account.

 Follow these instructions, and you’ll be on your way to using location extensions in just a few minutes.

 First, head to your Google Ads account dashboard and navigate to the ads and extensions tab:

-Select the location extension option from the drop-down menu:
+Then, click the plus sign to add a new extension, and select the location extension option from the drop-down menu:

 Next, link your Google My Business account with Google Ads:

 If you don’t see your Google My Business account as a listed option, you can select option two and send yourself an email to link the accounts.